ablestack/graphql-codegen-hasura/README.md

 A basic naming convention being followed:

 - `*Model` is used for any entity or fieldset that contains only scalars, and not child entities are referenced or included
-- `*Graph` is used fro any entity or fieldset that contains or references child entities
+- `*Graph` is used for any entity or fieldset that contains or references child entities

 ## Demo